-Inclusionary Housing (IH) requires that all new residential development contribute 25 percent of the total units as permanently affordable housing.
-Options for meeting this requirement include providing the permanently affordable units on-site, dedicating off-site newly constructed or existing units as permanently affordable, dedicating vacant land for affordable unit development or making a cash contribution to the Affordable Housing Fund in lieu providing affordable units (Cash-in-lieu).
+Options for meeting the 25% requirement include providing the permanently affordable units on-site, dedicating off-site newly constructed or existing units as permanently affordable, dedicating vacant land for affordable unit development or making a cash contribution to the Affordable Housing Fund in lieu providing affordable units (Cash-in-lieu).
 Regardless of size, all development within the city limits not subject to annexation affordable housing requirements are subject to the requirements of IH.

 Inclusionary Housing is a city ordinance found in chapter 9-13, Inclusionary Housing, Boulder Revised Code, 1981.
 The Inclusionary Housing Administrative Regulations are adopted by the City Manager and used to implement the program.